embreakin/FLattice_PBH/README.md

 ## Contents

  `main.cpp` is designed to run only the main calculation.
 Classes and functions used in `main.cpp` are defined in the other five CPP files in the `lib` directory, and the header files for each one of them are stored in the `include` directory.
-The five CPP files are the following:
+The five CPP files are the following.

 - `parameter.cpp`